-where α is the angle of the ray above horizontal, and the gradient of density $\Delta \rho / \Delta z$ is assumed to be perpendicular to the Earth's surface.
+where α is the angle of the ray above horizontal, and the gradient of density $\Delta p / \Delta z$ is assumed to be perpendicular to the Earth's surface.

-Substituting the ideal gas law and the hydrostatic relationship into eq.
-(22.26) yields where $a = 0.0342 \text{ K} \cdot \text{m}^{-1}$.
+Substituting the ideal gas law and the hydrostatic relationship from Chapter 1 into eq.
+(22.26) yields: